dreamwerx/prtg-pagespeed-sensor/README.md

 # prtg-pagespeed-sensor

+2020-02-10 - Updated to work with updated PRTG.
+Also PRTG still has older python 3.4 which pip refuses to install paepy.
+Also issue with urllib not accepting valid certificates - either a python or OS related issue - currently no time to investigate have bypassed that check - minimal risk.

 2018-12-26 - Updated to use v5 API instead of V4.
 The V5 takes into account much more data from lighthouse and seems to be mobile focused.